-The development, structure and functioning of government and politics in Great Britain.
-France, the U.S.S.R., Japan, Germany, and Italy, with principal emphasis on the first three.
+The development, structure, and functioning of government and politics in Great Britain, France, the U.S.S.R., and Germany.

 548 The United Nations

 The origins, structure and functioning of the United Nations and its specialized agencies.
 Included is a brief description of international organizations which existed before 1945.